Where can I buy Bucs Super Bowl championship gear?

 - Lakeland Park Center

-All of the stores listed above will open to the public immediately following the game and will remain open for in-store or curbside pickup within an hour after the game.
+All stores listed above opened to the public immediately following the game and will remain open for in-store or curbside pickup within an hour after the game.

-If you are unable to make it out Sunday night, all of the stores above plus the locations listed below will open early Monday morning at 7.
+If you are unable to make it out Sunday night, the stores above plus the locations listed below will open early Monday morning at 7 a.m.

 - Cortez Commons